-Egypt releases activists amid US concerns over detentions
+Egypt lets journalists, activists go after US concerns

 Also last week, an Egyptian court began the trial of six secular activists and journalists, including former lawmaker Zyad el-Elaimy, rights lawyer Khalid Ali said.
 The six, who were arrested in 2019, face an array of charges including disturbing the public peace through disseminating false news about domestic affairs.
 The next court session is July 29, Ali said.

-El-Elaimy and others were added by a court last year to a “terrorism list” for the next five years.
+El-Elaimy and others were added by a court last year to a list of suspected terrorists for the next five years.
 The decision was upheld last week by the Court of Cassation — Egypt’s highest criminal court.
-Among the six was jailed Palestinian-Egyptian activist Ramy Shaath, who helped establish Egypt’s branch of the Palestinian-led boycott movement against Israel, known as BDS.
+Among the six jailed was Palestinian-Egyptian activist Ramy Shaath, who helped establish Egypt’s branch of the Palestinian-led boycott movement against Israel, known as BDS.

 Shaath, the son of a former Palestinian foreign minister, was detained in 2019 but has not been charged.
 His wife, a French citizen, was deported.